segunsub/express-pet-editor/README.md

 There needs to be some way to increment the Like Count of a pet.
 Once a pet's like count is incremented, you should redirect to the home page.

 ## Edit/Replace a Pet
 There should be a way to edit a pet and enter a brand new set of information.
-For example, perhaps clicking on a pet will redirect to an edit form, which will allow the user to update the name, species, age, notes, and likes.
+For example, perhaps clicking on a pet will redirect to an edit form, which will allow the user to update the name, species, age, notes.
+Editing a pet should also reset it's like count to be 0.
 Think of this feature as a way to update one of the 3 pet "slots" with a new pet that the shelter has taken in once the old pet is adopted!